-To comply with Government Code section 65008, subdivision (a), the City will review and revise, as appropriate, requirements to allow group homes and residential care facilities in all residential zones for seven or more residents and ensure that the City's policies do not pose a constraint to housing for persons with disabilities.
+To comply Government Code section 65008, subdivision (a), the City will review and revise, as appropriate, requirements to allow group homes and residential care facilities in all residential zones for seven or more residents and ensure that the City's policies do not pose a constraint to housing for persons with disabilities. amend the Zoning Ordinance to define and allow larger community care facilities of seven or more persons in all residential zones only subject to those restrictions that apply to other residential uses in the same zone.